Alan-Abdul-Kalaam-25/Bulk-Renamer-App/README.md

 # Bulk-Renamer-App
-This is a simple app which merges pdf files together into one file.
+This is a simple app which renames many files at once.